Trial Testimony of Marshall Hoot

 Q. Do you recall what island it was?

-A. I was laying off between 50 and a hundred miles off the south end of Nenus, standing by for another bomber squadron.
+A. I was laying off between 50 and a hundred miles off the south end of Nenus, standing by for another

 Q. You know that Commander Perry landed that afternoon?